ezrablack/react-router-poems/README.md

 ### Deliverables
-Complete these solo (feel free to reach out to other for help, but this should not be a full-on group activity)
+Complete these solo (feel free to reach out to others for help, but this should not be a full-on group activity like the discussion above)

 To complete these deliverables, you will need to install React Router by running `npm install react-router react-router-dom`